-This is a version of Rife Beam Ray device based on publicly known general specifications.
+We produced a replica of the original Rife Beam Ray device based on publicly known general specifications.
 We found several available schematics which in our case proved to be inadequate and sometimes contradictory.
-In reality, classical LC oscillators of Hartley type used in original Rife Beam Ray clinical devices proved to be somewhat unstable and rather sensitive to capacitive coupling with sides of metallic enclosure.
-In order to facilitate manufacturing of this experimental device we modified existing schematics on several points based on our own calculations and achieved electrically stable and reliable design.
+In reality, classical LC oscillators of Hartley type used in the original Rife Beam Ray clinical devices proved to be somewhat unstable and somewhat sensitive to capacitive coupling with sides of the metallic enclosure.
+To facilitate the production we modified the existing schematics on several points based on our calculations.
+As a result, we achieved an electrically stable and reliable design.

-Of course, it really helps if you have at your disposal small collection of antique radio parts from thermionic valve era so modifications and observations are done in matter of hours or at worst in days instead of weeks and months.
-Using proper test and measurement equipment also proved to be of outmost importance.
-In the past, we already designed several Rife type devices of more complexity and capability of signal processing and mixing.
-However, we found some of the observations made on this classical type of plasma antenna based Rife device to be invaluable for future advancements of this type of technology.
+It helps to have at your disposal a small collection of old radio parts from thermionic valve era, so modifications and observations are done in a matter of hours or at worst in days instead of weeks and months.
+Using proper test and measurement equipment also proved to be of utmost importance.
+In the past, we already designed several Rife-type devices of more complexity and capability of signal processing and mixing.
+However, we found some of the observations made on this classic type of plasma antenna based Rife device to be invaluable for future advancements of this type of technology.